cisagov/get.gov/pages/domains/domains_before.md

 We’ll use the information you provide to verify your organization’s eligibility for a .gov domain.
 We’ll also verify that the domain you request meets our guidelines.

+## Steps to take before you request your .gov domain

 {% include 'content-blocks/before-you-request-steps.md' %}

 {% include 'content-blocks/login-verify-identity.md' %}